matatata/matatata.github.io/BuildOpentrack.md

     sudo port -N install clang-19
     sudo port select --set clang mp-clang-19

-    # For WINE integration you'll need to have to install the 'dev' variant of wine (sudo port install wine-stable +dev)
+    # For LEGACY WINE integration you'll need to have to install the 'dev' variant of wine (sudo port install wine-stable +dev)
     # and then add the -DSDK_WINE=1 option.
 To skip the time consuming installation of wine dev
     # also add -DPREBUILT_WINE_WRAPPER_LOCATION=/directory/where/thefileis/ to use a prebuilt opentrack-wrapper-wine.exe.so.
+	# Note that since at least wine 10.x compiling winelibs is no longer supported on unix with clang, therefore I created a different
+	# solution.
+For that clone wine and set SDK_WINE_PATH accordingly:
+ 	# clone wine
+    git clone --single-branch --branch stable https://github.com/wine-mirror/wine.git

  	# should not be necessary anymore
     # export PATH=$PATH:/opt/local/bin:/opt/local/libexec/qt5/bin